Assyria (Roman province): Further Roman activity in Mesopotamia

 Hadrian's withdrawal in 118 did not mark the end of Roman rule in Mesopotamia.
 A second Parthian campaign was launched from 161-165 under the command of Lucius Verus, with the Roman army once more conquering territory east of the Euphrates.
 Rome pursued military action against the Parthians again in 197-8 under the command of emperor Septimius Severus.

-Following his successful campaign, Septimius Severus instituted two new Roman provinces: Mesopotamia and Osroene, a kingdom founded in the 2nd century BC, centered on Edessa.
+Following his successful campaign, Septimius Severus instituted two new Roman provinces: Mesopotamia and Osroene, a Neo-Assyrian kingdom founded in the 2nd century BC, centered on Edessa.
 He also stationed two Roman legions in the new provinces to ensure stability and prevent against first Parthian, and later Sassanian attacks.
 Roman influence in the area came to an end under Jovian in 363, who abandoned the region after concluding a hasty peace agreement with the Sassanians and retreating to Constantinople to consolidate his political power.

 Despite continued Roman activity in the region, no further reference is made to a Roman province of Assyria following Hadrian's evacuation in 118 AD.
 When Septimus Severus created the provinces of Osroene and Mesopotamia at the end of the 2nd century, no mention is made of a Roman province of Assyria.
+The regions remaining under Parthian and later Sassanid control were named Asuristan until the Islamic conquest of the 7th century AD.